-The College of Science and Engineering has established three divisions:
+The College of Science and Engineering is home to:

 Dr. Mounir Hamdi is the dean of the College of Science and Engineering at Hamad bin Khalifa University.
 He is an IEEE Fellow, with the fellowship awarded in recognition of his contributions to design and analysis of high-speed packet switching.